Skip to content

 /tmp/proteus-wheel-venv/bin/python bindings/python/tests/test_wheel_layout.py

-CUDA Superset Install
+CUDA Backend Install

 Install the shim first, then the CUDA backend wheel from the local wheelhouse: